The Revolution of Barolo From Traditional to Modernist Methods

 Today, we think of Barolo as ’The King of Wine”—but it hasn’t always been that way.
-Fifty years ago, the iconic wine from northern Italy was considered nothing more than a standard wine from Italy, and very few people knew about the grape Nebbiolo.
-But after the 1970’s things suddenly changed.
+Fifty years ago, the iconic wine from Northern Italy was considered nothing more than a standard wine, and very few people knew about the grape Nebbiolo.
+But after the 1970’s things suddenly began to change.

-Before the 1970’s, winemakers in Barolo couldn’t even make a living out of making wine, they had to also keep chickens or cows in order to survive, and their children would hunt birds in the forests to eat meat.
-As Silvia Etare, daughter of Elio Atare, one of the Barolo Boys states, “Being a farmer back then meant your life was arduous, many were embarrassed to have the title of a winemaker, to the point it was almost challenging to find a wife!”
-Her father Elio took his first trip to Burgundy two years after taking over the winery from his dad.
-Back then, the grapes were macerated for an extended time to add tannins and color to the wine, rendering the wine almost undrinkable when released.
+Before the 1970’s, winemakers in Barolo could barely make a living from selling their wine, they had to also keep livestock or have other forms of income in order to survive.
+As Silvia Etare, daughter of Elio Altare, one of the Barolo Boys states, “Being a farmer back then meant your life was arduous, many were embarrassed to have the title of winemaker, to the point it was almost challenging to find a wife!”
+Her father, Elio took his first trip to Burgundy two years after taking over the winery from his father.
+Back then, Barolo grapes were macerated for an extended time to add tannins and color to the wine, rendering the wine almost undrinkable upon release.

 This is where the ‘Barolo Boys’ enter the picture.
-Young people—known as Barolo Boys—destined to inherit their parents’ lifework, began to travel to France, particularly to Burgundy, where they learned shorter maceration, yield control in the vineyards, and ageing the wine in new French oak barrels.
-Using these methods they were able to create a final product that was more drinkable upon release.
-The result of this discovery was a major conflict between the traditionalists and the modernists.
-One of the main points of disagreement was the question about botti vs. barrique.
+Young people—known as Barolo Boys—destined to inherit their parents’ wineries, began to travel to France, particularly Burgundy, where they learned to use shorter macerations, yield control in the vineyards, and the benefits of aging the wine in new French oak barrels.
+Using these methods they were able to create a final product that was ready to be drunk upon release.

-The traditionalists were proud of the old botti’s that were used by previous generations and preferred to work with them.
-The modernists were opposed to them, some even went so far as to destroy their family’s old casks to make room for new ones.
-As a result, some families were split apart by this ideological divide.
-One such modernist was Elio Atare, a man who was forced to buy land from his siblings to grow wine after he threw away his father’s old casks.
+The traditionalists were proud of the old botti barrels that were used by previous generations and preferred to work with them.
+The modernists were opposed to them, some even went so far as to destroy their family’s old botti barrels to make room for new barrique barrels.
+As a result, families were split apart by this ideological divide.
+One such modernist was Elio Altare, a man who was forced to buy land from his siblings to grow wine after he threw away his father’s old casks.

-How did this conflict resolve itself?
+How did this conflict get resolved?
 The answer lies in the bottle.
-There are still producers insisting on making traditional Barolo, as well as producers making a more modern style of Barolo.
-In July 1980, when a presidential decree approved Borlo as one of the original four DOCG’s in Italy, the conflict started to change its hold.
-International wine magazines started showing their love for this new style and huge amounts of money were invested in the region.
+There are still producers who make traditional Barolo, as well as producers making a more modern style of Barolo.
+In July 1980, when a presidential decree approved Barolo as one of the original four DOCG’s in Italy, the conflict started to change.
+International wine magazines started praising the new style and huge amounts of money were invested in this region.

-The quality of the wine quickly improved as winemakers began to cooperate.
-Before the 1970’s, the producers saw each other as competitors and not as colleagues.
-But this experience of sharing their experiences and giving feedback on each other’s wines helped them to improve the quality in general.
+The quality of the wine began to improve as winemakers began to cooperate.
+Before the 1970’s, the producers saw each other as competitors instead of colleagues.
+But they slowly started sharing their experiences and giving feedback on each other’s wines, which helped improve the region’s wine quality.

-Generally, the wines of Barolo have changed drastically since the 1970’s.
-The quality, complexity, and intensity of the wines are much higher and are improved with every vintage.
-These improvements are caused by technology as well as experience and a stronger focus on the vines.
-Now you don’t need to wait 30-50 years to drink your Barolo, but you can actually drink most of the wines when they are released.
+Overall, Barolo’s wines have changed drastically since the 1970’s.
+The quality, complexity, and intensity of the wines is much better and is improved with every vintage.
+These improvements are caused by technology, as well as experience and a stronger focus on the grapevines.
+You no longer need to wait 30-50 years to drink your Barolo, instead you can drink most of the wines when they are released.
 Most wines still have the oxidized character you could find in the 1970’s, but now it is more balanced with other flavors in the wine.